 Recurring fair value measurements are those for assets and liabilities that IFRS requires or permits to be recognised at fair value and are recognised in the statement of financial position at reporting date.
-This includes financial assets, financial liabilities and non-financial assets that the group measures at fair value at the end of each reporting period.
+This includes financial assets, financial liabilities and non-financial assets, including investment properties and commodities that the group measures at fair value at the end of each reporting period.